 How Do You Revive a Dying Lime Tree?

-You can revive a dying lime tree by first checking its water, nutrients, and soil.
+You can revive a dying lime tree by first checking its water, drainage, and then nutrients.
 After, inspect the leaves for any signs of pests or disease such as spots or holes.
-If you’re unable to identify the issue, consult your local nursery, professional orchard, or cooperative extension service.

 If your lime tree is continuing to shed its leaves and decline in health, and you’d like some more assistance, I recently wrote a post you may find helpful: 3 Quick Steps To Revive a Dying Citrus Tree.